samuelillopalasbbys/5932890-sands-python/readme.md

-# Mid-term Project: Signals and Systems (Python)
+# Endterm Project: Signals and Systems (Python)

 ## Description
 This project shows how to generate and manipulate simple signals using Python and NumPy
-It is designed for a **mid-term evaluation** in a Signals and Systems course
+It is designed for an **Endterm evaluation** in a Signals and Systems with Python course AESB2122-24

 The code includes:
-- Functions to generate signals (sine)
+- Functions to generate signals (sine, cossine, sinc, unit step function, and Dirac-Delta function)
 - Example script to plot and save results

 ## Project structure